 Introduction

 The silkworm, Bombyx mori is an important economical insect extensively used for silk production.
 Silk gland is a tubular structure and consists of three parts viz., anterior, middle and posterior regions.
 The anterior region which measures 2 cm contains 250 secretory cells, middle region which measures 7 cm contains 300 secretory cells and posterior region which measures 15 cm contains about 500 secretory cells (Valluzzi et al., 1999).
 The fibroin protein which is rich in amino acids like glycine, alanine, serine and tyrosine (Kirimura and Suzuki, 1962) is produced in the posterior silk gland (PSG) and is made up of three protein types: H-chain, 350 KDa (Shimura et al., 1982, Zhou et al., 2000), L-chain, 26 KDa (Yamaguchi et al., 1989) and Glycoprotein P25, 30 KDa (Chevillard et al., 1986a, 1986b).
 The middle silk gland (MSG) region is responsible for the production of sericin protein.
 The silk protein synthesized from silk gland gets stored in the lumen of silk gland.
 After this it changes into liquid silk fibre and passes out through the spinneret of silkworm (Shimizu, 2000).
-Quality and quantity of sericin are instrumental in determining the key traits of the cocoons (Sadov et al., 1987).
+The quality and quantity of sericin play a crucial role in determining key cocoon characteristics (Sadov et al., 1987).
 Sericin can be divided into sericin I, II, III and IV on the basis of solubility in hot water measured by UV absorption method.
 Maximum sericin content is present on the outer surface of cocoons and vice versa (Robson, 1985, Rui, 1998).
 Sericin being insoluble in cold water gets hydrolyzed and breaks into smaller fractions and is soluble in hot water (Gulrajani, 1988).
-Sericin is important because it resists oxidation, UV resistant, anti bacterial and absorbs and gives out moisture easily.
-After degumming process the leftover is called as fibroin protein and it consists of two brins.
+Sericin is important because it is resistant to oxidation and UV radiation, exibits anti bacterial properties and readily absorbs and releases moisture .
+After the degumming process the leftover is called as fibroin protein and it consists of two brins.
 It is widely used in textile, industrial and medical fields.
 It is long, soft, light and is regarded precious as it shows water absorbency, affinity for dyes, thermo tolerance, insulating properties and great lusture.
 It also provides raw materials for producing precious fabrics, tyre lining materials, parachutes, artificial blood vessels and surgical sutures.
 Wound healing properties of silk fibroin has been found by Wu et al. (1996).
 Silk gland has the potential to produce large quantity of silk proteins.
 Foreign proteins namely procollegen III were synthesized by using several promoters by using piggyBac vectors to express the transgenes in the silk gland of B. mori (Chavancy, 2005).
 The silkworm nutrition acquires great importance for the smooth growth of larva and overall success of sericulture industry.
 The impact of mulberry genotypes (Islam et al., 2023, Islam et al., 2022a, 2022b) and other nutritional supplements (Islam et al., 2020a, 2020b) for healthy growth and development of larvae and formation of good quality cocoons has been extensively studied worldwide.

 Material and methods

-The disease free layings (DFL’S) of silkworm race viz., PAM-117 was collected from College of Temperate Sericulture, Mirgund, SKUAST-K. The rearing of said race was carried out on leaves of three different mulberry genotypes namely Kokuso-21, SKM-33 and Goshoerami immediately after brushing up to spinning as per the standard rearing protocol and four replications per treatment of 100 larvae were kept and one control was also maintained for comparison purpose.
+The disease free layings (DFL’S) of silkworm race viz., PAM-117 was collected from College of Temperate Sericulture, Mirgund, SKUAST-K. The rearing of said race was carried out on the leaves of three different mulberry genotypes namely Kokuso-21, SKM-33 and Goshoerami, from brushing until spinning, following the standard rearing protocol.Four replications per treatment, each consisting of 100 larvae, were maintained, along one control for comparison .
 In case of control, silkworms were given Ichinose leaves up to fourth instar and afterwards in fifth instar upto spinning were fed on Goshoerami leaves.
 The silk gland was dissected out (Plate 1) from the fifth instar mature silkworm larvae and biochemical analysis done by following the standard methods.

 Total Protein (%)